-Many parents and carers may be wondering how to talk with their child or children about COVID-19 and what information to share.
+Many parents and carers may be wondering about communicating with children about COVID-19 and what information to share.
 This resource is designed to help you to prepare for these conversations.

 - Help children make sense of what they have been seeing, hearing and feeling.